Army (Ben Folds Five song): Lyrics, composition, and popularity

 The song deals with indecision, independence, conflict, and freedom in describing the narrator's struggles to find his way in life as he contemplates joining the military, enrolls in college and soon drops out, and joins a band.
 The lyrics contains many memorable moments, including the opening line ("Well I thought about the army / dad said 'Son, you're fucking high!'") and the bridge, which includes a horn section.
 The song is popular among fans, and has remained part of Folds's concerts in his solo career.

 Folds has explained at live performances that the entire song is based on personal experiences, with a few exceptions.
-He never grew a mullet, though the song's lyrics say "Grew a mustache and a mullet / Got a job a Chick-fil-A."
+He never grew a mullet, though the song's lyrics say "Grew a mustache and a mullet / Got a job at Chick-fil-A."

 Here is Folds's explanation from a recording at Enmore:

 The clean version is sometimes referred to as the "We Got the 'Fuck' Out edit".

 Live performances

+Sessions at West 54th, 1997/2001

+The DVD Ben Folds Five - The Complete Sessions at West 54th, released in 2001, captured the taping of a June 9, 1997 performance for a TV broadcast of Sessions at West 54th on November 9, 1997, and released as a DVD in 2001.
+It included a bonus segment, Spare Reels of footage capturing the band recording the song as part of The Unauthorized Biography of Reinhold Messner album between November 1997 and January 1998.
+In the bonus video, the lyrics were slightly different, and the horn parts were scat sung by Folds or omitted.